kullmanp/assertions/README.md

 See <https://github.com/assertj/assertj-assertions-generator>.

-## Problematic aspects of the matchers
+## Problematic aspects of the assertion libraries

 ### ide compare editor cannot be used